 This advanced mixed choral ensemble is dedicated to the study and performance of choral literature for chamber groups.
 Singers in this ensemble are expected to read music at an advanced level and sing with experienced vocal technique.
-This ensemble performs and tours regularly.
-Students chosen to participate in this group are selected on the basis of their commitment and musical skills.
+This ensemble performs and tours regularly, and has occasional extra rehearsals outside of school hours.
+Students chosen to participate in this group are selected on the basis of their commitment and prior musical experience.

-WIND ENSEMBLE JC1240
+WIND ENSEMBLE

-Grades 10-12 Y Credits - 10
+Grades 10-12 Υ Credits - 10

 Performing Arts HS Graduation Req.

 f Univ. of Calif.
 Req.

 f Calif.
 State Univ.
 Req.

 See below Prerequisites

-CP Level
+СР Level